 Therefore, anyone looking for reliable background check information should steer away from free background checks.
 They should instead find a reputable background checks company and pay them to conduct background checks.
 Such a company will increase their chances of getting background checks reports which are reliable, exhaustive and legally compliant.
 These are the kind of reports on which critical decisions can be made.

 Whoever uses the information sourced from free background checks as the sole basis for making critical decisions is setting themselves up for legal problems.
-With many employers being sued or paying millions of dollars to settle background check lawsuits, anyone who takes such risks is being foolhardy.
+With many employers being sued or paying millions of dollars to settle background check lawsuits, this is a VERY bad idea.